Shows how Utility Services reduces the contaminant discharges to North Saskatchewan River

 The natural state of the river changes dramatically throughout the year.
 In the spring, the river appears muddy due to naturally occurring sediments which are washed into the river by increased flow.
 In late summer and fall, the river flow slows down and the water clears up.

-The City of Edmonton affects the river through discharges from
+The City of Edmonton and the surrounding municipalities affect the river through discharges from:

 Watershed Contaminant Reduction